hallgaeuer/azerothcore-wotlk/README.md

 * Dungeon finder item level requirements removed
 * ICC dungeons completely locked for now
+* ToC dungeon locked for now
 * Random dungeons via dungeon finder reward Emblems of Triumph instead of Emblems of Frost
+* Heroic dungeon bosses and raid bosses drop appropriate emblems for the item level of the raid / dungeon
 * Heroic dungeon bosses and raid bosses drop appropriate emblems for the item level of the raid / dungeon

 ## Raid Changes